 What is Card Sorting

-Card sorting involves creating a set of cards, each representing a concept or item.
-The sorting process has workshop participants (matching your ideal customer or target persona) group the cards in a way that makes sense to them.
+Card sorting is about creating a set of cards, each representing a concept or item.
+The card sorting process has participants matching your ideal customer or target persona, grouping the cards in a way that makes sense to them.

-Typically, cards get sorted one of three ways during a workshop session:
+Typically, cards get sorted one of three ways during a card sorting session:

-Open card sort: Participants sort cards into their own categories, and label those categories themselves.
-This is a generative approach and helps UX teams learn:
+Open card sort: Participants sort cards into their categories and label them themselves.
+The open card sort is a generative approach and helps UX teams learn:

 How customers understand and analyze your information